evkx/evkx.github.io/content/technology/_index.md

 ## Cargo & Towing

-Cars are not only meant for transporting people, but also for carrying various kinds of cargo, such as groceries, luggage, pets, or sports equipment.
+Cars are designed not only for transporting people but also for carrying various types of cargo, such as groceries, luggage, pets, and sports equipment.

-Learn everything about possibilites and limitations in our article.
+Discover the possibilities and limitations of cargo and towing in our comprehensive article.

 <a href="cargoandtowing/" class="btn btn-outline-primary" role="button">Read our cargo & towing article.</a>